-The Regulated Entity has engaged independent valuation specialists to determine the fair value of its properties deemed to be investment properties at 31 December 2016.
-These valuations indicate that the Company should recognise a fair value revaluation uplift of €3.7 million (2015: €19.9 million).
-The impact on taxation was the recognition of a deferred tax charge of €Nil (2015: €4.9 million).
-A deferred tax credit of €0.5 million arose on the transfer of two investment properties from investment property to tangible fixed assets.
+The Regulated Entity has engaged independent valuation specialists to determine the fair value of its properties deemed to be investment properties at 31 December 2019.
+These valuations resulted in the Regulated Entity recognising a fair value revaluation gain of €29.4 million (2018: €5.2 million).
+The impact on taxation was the recognition of a net deferred tax charge of €4.0 million (2018: charge of €1.1 million).

+b) Gain on tangible fixed assets